 - 1. Religion - 2.
-English
+English or English Literature

-And then four remaining VCE subjects
+And then four remaining VCE subjects.

-The College works hard to ensure it can run as many different combinations of subjects as possible: sometimes subjects cannot run due to low numbers. when this occurs we will counsel the student from these subjects into another subject.
+The College works hard to ensure it can run as many different combinations of subjects as possible; sometimes subjects cannot run due to low numbers, when this occurs we will counsel the student from these subjects into another subject.